kencul/kencul.github.io/README.md

 Fixed by removing https: from the url, as github pages doesn't like that This breaks my local version, so I can't preview changes without pushing now

+first attemp at the unity embed, the window is really short, and the unity logo shows up, but never finishes loading